alexandrkirilov/kirilov_articles/infromational_etudes/information/understanding_information/eng.understanding_information.md

 * any object will be blocking the luminescence (any kind of energy that is requiring object to be moving and be blocking the luminescence) - formation is appearing because of other energy
 * in case of [transistor](https://en.wikipedia.org/wiki/Transistor) [electromagnetic energy](https://en.wikipedia.org/wiki/Energy) that is powering on one  of  transistor contacts that is switching off/on the energy flow between two others and formation is appearing because of other energy

-In case of you have first solid continuous energy flow, then you need second energy flow that will be periodically blocking first one and it will be process of creating formation that will be process of grating energy-in-formation.
+In case of you have first solid continuous energy flow, then you need second energy flow that will be periodically blocking first one and it will be process of creating formation that will be process of creating energy-in-formation.
 The human mostly care about formation because of importance but not about energy itself.
 Kind of energy might be different.
 The second energy source is the source of information.

 In case of absence of solid continuous energy flow, in the void you can be using energy source like source of information by switching off/on.